Realtors must pay home sellers $1.8 billion for inflating commissions, jury finds

 In a post on social media, The NAR vowed to appeal the liability finding.
 "We remain optimistic we will ultimately prevail.
 In the interim, we will ask the court to reduce the damages awarded by the jury," NAR President Tracy Kasper said in a statement.

-Shares of real estate companies not identified in the lawsuit plunged following the ruling in a case that challenged widespread industry practices, with Zillow falling 7% and Redfin ending the day nearly 6% lower.
+Shares of real estate companies not identified in the lawsuit plunged following the ruling in a case that challenged widespread industry practices, with Zillow falling 7% and Redfin ending Tuesday's session nearly 6% lower.
+The fall continued on Wednesday, with Zillow shares down nearly 2% in early trading.

 for more features.